 In the absence of large scale programs or government-sponsored resources, what can parents of children with eczema do to find much needed support and relief?

-If you are the parent or caregiver, start by finding a parent support group.
-Dive into your social media network of choice and do a quick search - use a hashtag or search for a specific group.
+- If you are the parent or caregiver, start by finding a parent support group.
+Dive into your social media network of choice and do a quick search.
 You’ll find countless parents posting about their experience through photos, advice, or encouragement.
-Consider posting about your experience if you’re comfortable with it - remember, it might help someone else and it might find them at just the right time.
-For instance, when I first started looking online for the resources available to me, I found a wonderful woman who had been openly sharing her son’s battle with eczema on Instagram.
-As a photographer, she revealed the honest truth behind her son’s devastating struggle.
-Full of hope and hopelessness, each image told the story of a boy whose condition while prominent, was not defining.
-Perhaps most significantly, he and my son had the same name.
-I was in the first two months of our eczema journey and finding this profile meant the world to me.
+Consider posting about your experience if you’re comfortable with it.
+Remember that your eczema story might help someone else and it might find them at just the right time.

-If and when you feel more comfortable with being open about your baby’s condition, recruit friends and family to help.
-Map out a treatment plan and itemize all of the medications, doctor’s visits and supplies you’ll need for each stage.
+- If and when you feel more comfortable with being open about your baby’s condition, recruit friends and family to help.
+Map out a treatment plan and itemize all of the medications, doctor’s visits and supplies you’ll need.
 Then ask for help.
 Beating eczema takes an extraordinary amount of effort and financial resources and no single human (or a couple) should have to bear the burden alone–especially not when there are loved one’s a phone call away.
 Remember, every little bit helps so don’t be ashamed to ask.
-Likewise, ask aunt or uncle to spend the night so you can catch up on sleep.
-You’re no good to your baby if you’re completely worn down.

-Finally, if you are one of two parents and you’re feeling overwhelmed—delegate.
+- Finally, if you are one of two parents and you are feeling overwhelmed—delegate.
 Parents of eczema babies have extensive to-do lists that go above and beyond those of parents with non-eczema children.
 Skin management protocols, dietary supplement administration, cooking (or ordering) with ingredient restrictions while meeting nutritional requirements, treatment and product research, and the list goes on.
 You don’t need to do it all yourself and by delegating to your partner you not only remove items from your mental to-do list (which is cumbersome and adds to your stress), but you enlist them to be an active participant in the process, thereby making sure you’re not alone in it.